OperationalBina/PipeRT2/README.md

     Q: Why and how to use data transmitters?
-    A: The user can decide to not transport the data of a message through the message broker and decide on an other way for example via Shared memory or local file system.
+    A: The user can decide to not transport the data of a message through the message broker and choose different approach, for example via Shared memory or local file system.

 # Contributing